 To achieve the minimum 128 semester hours required for graduation within a four-year time frame, students must complete at least 32 semester hours within any given academic year.

 Students are permitted, within limits, to obtain credit by examination in lieu of regular enrollment and class attendance.
 No more than 30 semester hours may be counted toward graduation whether from the College Level Examination Program (CLEP) or any other examination.
 Exceptions to this rule for certain groups of students or programs may be made, subject to recommendation by the Educational Policies Committee and approval by the faculty.
 Credit by examination is open to formally admitted, regular-status students only and does not count toward the residency requirement for graduation.
-To receive credit by examination for a PLU course, students must complete a Credit By Examination Registration Form available on the display wall located across from the Student Services Center, obtain the signatures of the respective departmental dean or chair plus instructor and arrange for the examination.
+To receive credit by examination for a PLU course, students must complete a Credit By Examination Registration Form available on the Office of the Registrar and online , obtain the signatures of the respective departmental dean or chair plus instructor and arrange for the examination.
 The completed form must be returned to the Office of the Registrar by the add/drop deadline for the appropriate term.
 There is both tuition and a separate fee charged for credit by exam.